zvonimirklenovic/OpenBoard/OpenBoard.md

 Integration with Polkadot DAO Ecosystem
 Decentralized Governance:

 DAO Token: Our native NFT-based DAO token aligns perfectly with Polkadot’s decentralized governance model.
-Polkadot’s OpenGov platform allows token holders to propose and vote on changes, ensuring that our community has a direct say in the platform’s development and governance1.
+Polkadot’s OpenGov platform allows token holders to propose and vote on changes, ensuring that our community has a direct say in the platform’s development and governance.

 Proposal and Voting Privileges: By integrating with Polkadot, our platform can leverage Polkadot’s existing governance tools, making it easier for our community to participate in decision-making processes.